 Full time is as determined by ONS as those working 30 hours or more.

-Looking at all the data for both part time and full time, our data correlates with the national data, where between the ages of 30 to 59 there are 805 men (55%) employed full time.
-Women however, are less likely to work full time with only 918 (25%) of 30 to 59 year olds employed full time, which is lower than last year where 62% of our male workforce worked full time compared to 31% of our female workforce.
-In comparison across the same age ranges (30 to 59-years-old) 1818 (50%) of women are employed part time and 200 (14%) of men work part time, which is higher than last year where 10% of our male workforce and 45% of our female workforce worked part-time.
+Looking at all the data for both part time and full time, our data correlates with the national data, where between the ages of 30 to 59 there are 841 men (57%) employed full time.
+Women, however, are less likely to work full time with only 945 (28%) of 30 to 59-year-olds employed full time.
+In comparison across the same age ranges (30 to 59-years-old) 1594 (47%) of women are employed part time and 29 (2%) of men work part time.

 |wdt_ID||Age Bands||Full Time %||Part Time %|